KTibow/pi-DriveUp/README.md

 5. Change `client_id` to your client ID.
 You don't need your secret, since `auth.py` configured that.
 6. Move it to the `/root` directory.
 That should be it!
 ## Running
-&nbsp;&nbsp;&nbsp;&nbsp;To manually backup your Pi, do this at the command line:
+- To manually backup your Pi, do this at the command line:
 ```bash
 sudo python3 /replace/this/with/your/path/to/backup.py
 ```